Most Frequent OSHA Violations

 However, when OSHA standards are ignored, the consequences can be devastating.

-If you've been seriously injured in a work accident, the Law Offices of Jeffrey S. Glassman is ready to help you get back on your feet.
+If you've been seriously injured in a work accident, the Jeffrey Glassman Injury Lawyers is ready to help you get back on your feet.
 Our workers' compensation attorneys will help you obtain the lost wages and medical benefits you're entitled to get under Massachusetts laws.
 After evaluating your claim, our workers' compensation attorneys will determine if an OSHA violation caused your injury and if there are any other parties liable for your accident.

 Our law firm will work to make sure that you receive full and fair compensation and that all responsible parties are held accountable for their negligence.The Most Frequent OSHA Violations Often Involve Construction and Industrial Accidents